Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

+\underline{Approaches to conformal welding:} The proof of Sheffield's welding result in \cite{sheffield2016} made use of stochastic calculus and a scaling argument, both of which rely crucially on properties of SLE.
+(We refer the reader to \cite{bp25} for an accessible presentation of this argument and also to \cite{ps24} for a more recent, simplified proof of the result.)
+Most subsequent work on conformal welding in the setting of LQG has used this result as an input to establish welding results for related curves and measures.

+Our approach is more closely related to those of classical complex analysis which take a homeomorphism as input to construct welding curves.
+General background on the conformal welding problem, along with some historical references, can be found in \cite{ham02}.
+The fundamental theorem of conformal welding (proven by Pfluger \cite{pfl60}, see \cite[Chapter~5.10]{astala2009elliptic}) states that the conformal welding problem has a unique (up to M\"obius transformation) solution for a homeomorphism $g:\R\to\R$ whenever $g$ is quasisymmetric; that is there exists some $C>0$ such that

+This can be proven by solving the Beltrami equation for the Beurling-Ahlfors extension of $g$ (which will be quasiconformal) and using the Stoilow factorisation theorem, as in the outline of our proof.

+We cannot apply this classical result because our homeomorphisms are not quasisymmetric; the Beltrami equation we wish to solve is described as degenerate.
+Deterministic results show that one can solve a degenerate Beltrami equation whenever the distortion function is exponentially integrable (see \cite[Chapter 20]{astala2009elliptic}), although this is again inapplicable in our setting.
+An alternative approach to degenerate solutions was developed by Lehto \cite{lehto1970} (see \cite[Theorem~20.9.4]{astala2009elliptic} for a modern presentation).
+Our proof, building on that of \cite{ajks}, adapts elements of Lehto's argument.

+Taking a slightly broader perspective, let us mention that generalised conformal weldings were introduced by Hamilton in \cite{ham91} and subsequently used by Bishop \cite{bis07} to show that every homeomorphism is `almost' a welding homeomorphism.
+The welding problem can also be generalised from homeomorphisms to laminations (i.e., equivalence relations on the unit circle); this was studied in a stochastic setting by Lin and Rohde \cite{lr18,lin19}.

-Our approach to solving the welding problem differs in a couple of essential ways from that of \cite{ajks}.
+\underline{Innovations:} Our approach to solving the welding problem differs in a couple of essential ways from that of \cite{ajks}.
 First of all, the deterministic welding argument is now performed by estimating the moduli of the inverse of an extension by using the extension itself.
 In this way we are led to estimating the Sobolev $H^{1/2}$-norm of our welding homeomorphism at suitable dyadic intervals.
 In turn, this can be done conveniently for homeomorphisms via $\ell^2$-sums of (relative) masses of dyadic subintervals, see Lemma~\ref{l:integral} below.
-This is actually simpler than the use of `Lehto integrals' in \cite{ajks}, and so could be used to somewhat streamline the proof of the welding result for $\phi_1$.
+This is actually simpler than the use of `Lehto integrals' in \cite{ajks}, and so could be used to somewhat streamline the proof of the welding result for $\phi_1$ (i.e., the main theorem of \cite{ajks}).